hphelion/documentation/devplatform/stackato/admin/server/configuration.html.md

 **Note**

 Application Lifecycle Service takes a while to configure itself at boot (longer at first boot).
-Check 'kato status' to see that core services are running before executing 'kato node rename ..'.
+Check `kato status` to see that core services are running before executing `kato node rename`.

 In a [*cluster*](/als/v1/user/reference/glossary/#term-cluster), you may also need to manually [*modify the /etc/hosts